 This is one species I would have never expected to see in Wayne County (i.e., Detroit).
-There is one record of a male on June 14, 1931 in Detroit, but a specific location is not given in the MOS database.
+There is one record of a male on June 14, 1931 in Detroit.
 In my mind, I had written C. obliqua off as an extirpated species for the county.

 One never knows what can be found, even in the concrete jungle we call Detroit.